Our research makes a difference

 - Changed treatment and care for those affected by stroke.

-You can read stories about how our support for stroke research has made a difference by following the links below.
+Our support for stroke research has made a difference in:

 Unfortunately, the impacts of stroke are still under-recognised.
 Stroke strikes every 5 minutes and there are over 1.2 million stroke survivors living in the UK.
 Yet stroke research receives a fraction of the research funding compared to other conditions, like cancer and dementia.